dapr/quickstarts/pub-sub/README.md

 1. Follow [these steps](https://github.com/dapr/docs/blob/master/howto/setup-state-store/setup-redis.md#creating-a-redis-cache-in-your-kubernetes-cluster-using-helm) to create a Redis store using Helm.
    > **Note**: Currently the version of Redis supported by Azure Redis Cache is less than 5, so using Azure Redis Cache will not work.
 2. Once your store is created, add the keys to the `redis.yaml` file in the `deploy` directory.
 Don't worry about applying the `redis.yaml`, as it will be covered in the next step.
-   > **Note:** the `redis.yaml` file provided in this sample takes plain text secrets.
+   > **Note:** the `redis.yaml` file provided in this quickstart takes plain text secrets.
 In a production-grade application, follow [secret management](https://github.com/dapr/docs/blob/master/concepts/secrets) instructions to securely manage your secrets.

 ### Deploy Assets